PREAMBLE

 Preamble

-This Constitution is designed to be applied to any State and thus create a Liberist Confederation, increasing the well-being, abundance, and justice of the inhabitants under its jurisdiction.
-This is one possible implementation of Liberist ideas, but not the only one: once Liberism is implemented, other confederations will be created with their own foundational charters.
+This Constitution is designed to be applied to any State or political community, thus creating a Liberist Confederation, which will increase the well-being, abundance, and justice of the inhabitants under its jurisdiction.
+This is one possible implementation of Liberist ideas, but not the only one: once Liberism is implemented, other confederations will be created with their own founding charters.

 Chapter 1 — Declaration of Fundamental Rights

-- Every person is free with respect to their life, body, mind, and possessions, provided they do not violate equal liberty in others.
+- Every person is free regarding their life, body, mind, and property, as long as they do not violate the same freedom in others.

-- Every person may associate, separate, and transfer or receive rights by voluntary agreement, respecting legitimate commitments and without coercion.
+- Every person may associate, separate, and transfer or receive rights through voluntary agreement, respecting legitimate commitments and without coercion.

-- Every person is the owner of their material or intangible assets—including their personal data and privacy—and no one may use, control, or interfere with them without their consent.
+- Every person owns their property, material or intangible —including their personal data and privacy—, and no one may use, control, or interfere with them without their consent.

-- Every person has the right to full reparation or fair compensation for damages caused to their life, liberty, or property.
-This obligation extends to individuals and organizations.
+- Every person has the right to fair compensation for damages caused to their life, liberty, or property.

 Article 4 — Right to defense and limits of power

-- All citizens independent of the administration shall have the right to participate in democratic processes.
+- All citizens independent of the Political Administration shall have the ability to participate in democratic processes.

 Chapter 2 — Organization of Powers